Kum-Sita/Kumari/README.md

 - Elements placed at the same level side by side are sibling Elements

+# My Jenkins Notes
+- Jenkins is a powerful application that allows continuous integration and continuous delivery of projects, regardless of the platform you are working on.
+It is a free source that can handle any kind of build or continuous integration.

 # Some Cool Resources for Learning Cypress -